 Clear, honest language can drive political change.
-I had the honor of volunteering to overturn an antigay ballot inititiatve in Ypsilanti MI in 1998.
-The co-chairs of the Ypsilanti Campaign for Equality talked with dozens of activists across the country.
+I had the honor of volunteering with the Ypsilanti Campaign for Equality (YCFE) to overturn an antigay ballot initiative in Ypsilanti, Michigan in 1998, a time when ballot measures were sweeping the country.

 Antigay ballot campaigns were being defeated about half the time.
 The co-chairs of YCFE talked with dozens of activists across the country to learn why some campaigns won and others lost.

 In determining why they failed, the co-chairs realized language played an important role in ballot wins.
 In every initiative that used terms like “human rights not special rights” or “equality,” our side lost.